-Action Plan Monitoring Details Element Triage of Referrals Compliance regarding triage of referrals is monitored via two mechanisms; The service manager reviews electronic referrals received via NIECR to ensure appropriate triage management The Trust Referral and Booking Centre Team monitor hardcopy referrals received, and if not returned within the agreed timescale, escalate this to the service manager.
+Action Plan Monitoring Element Details Triage of Referrals Compliance regarding triage of referrals is monitored via mechanisms; The service manager reviews electronic referrals received via NIECR to ensure appropriate triage management The Trust Referral and Booking Centre Team monitor hardcopy referrals received, and if not returned within the agreed timescale, escalate this to the service manager.
 In respect of Red flag triage, the action plan initially set out that triage should be completed by 4pm on the Friday following being Mr O'Brien Urologist of the Week.
 It was amended slightly through monitoring to an understanding that Mr O'Brien would complete all Red Flag triage referrals from his week on call by the end of the working day on the Thursday and the rest by the following Monday morning after he finished the week (handover is Thursday morning).
 Mr O'Brien had been meeting this expectation however in August and September the completion dates have extended to Tuesday or Wednesday of the following week that he has finished his triage.
 As the waiting times to first appointments for urology are significant (recently was 67 days), this has not impacted on patient pathways, and so this minor deviation was not considered material.
 Clinical Dictation Completed dictations from each clinic are monitored by the service manager by random checks on NIECR of outpatient sessions and checking if letters have been done.
 In addition the secretarial staff report backlog data to the admin team and a report is generated monthly.
 This details any outstanding dictation from outpatient clinics.
 Escalation occurred at the end August 19 when it appeared that dictations were not done and awaiting transcription.
-Following further investigation this matter was resolved and no action was unu. ocial care must necessary.
-Keeping Patien Notes at Home t The process whereby Mr O'Brien is expected to transport patient notes on behalf of the Trust to outpatients clinics in South West Acute Hospital (SWAH) remains the same as previous.
+Following further investigation this matter was resolved and no action was ocial cale must necessary.
+The process whereby Mr O'Brien is expected to transport patient notes on behalf of the Trust to outpatients clinics in South West Acute Hospital (SWAH) remains the same as previous.
 No patient notes have been tracked out to Mr O'Brien's home and no reports of notes being unavailable at the location they have been tracked to (e.g. Mr O'Brien's secretaries office), or instances of notes being unavailable as not found following a consultation with Mr O'Brien have been noted.
 Notes are present at Mr O'Brien's home overnight on any Monday that he conducts an outpatient clinic in SWAH.
 This is for logistical reasons as Mr O'Brien lives in Moy and would not return to Craigavon Area Hospital until Tuesday morning.
-Private Practice Mr O'Brien complies with the trust private practice policy regarding transfer from private care to NHS care and there have been no identified occasions where patients transferring from private care had their treatment expedited more patients of the same urgency from NHS clinics.
+Mr O'Brien complies with the trust private practice policy regarding transfer from private care to NHS care and there have been no identified occasions where patients transferring from private care had their treatment expedited more patients of the same urgency from NHS clinics.

-Southern Trust Headquarters, Craigavon Area Hospital, 68 Lurgan Road, Portadown, BT63 5QQ Tel: Personal Information relaced by the USI resonal Information relaced by the USI
+Southern Trust Headquarters, Craigavon Area Hospital, 68 Lurgan Road.
+Portadown, BT63 5QQ Tel: Personal Information reduced by the Ust